bherb0/BrosGameDraft/docs/00-INDEX.md

 - **Part 1's build phases 4–8 are void.** They put UI before the server.
 Use the merged phase order below.
 - **Part 2's `STORAGE_MODE` and `local` implementation are void.** There is no local mode.
 Supabase is the only store.
 Do not build a `Store` interface with two implementations — write directly against Supabase through server route handlers.
 - **Part 2's dev-only admin write route is void.** Admin is Supabase-backed and token-gated, reachable from a phone.
-- Part 1's rules, eligibility logic, catalog schema, seed script, and design tokens are **unchanged and authoritative**.
+- Part 1's rules, eligibility logic, catalog schema, and design tokens are **unchanged and authoritative**.
 - Part 1's RAWG seed script is void.
 Use 04-data-source-igdb.md for the data layer.

 ## Merged build order